 What is Hungarian Sweet Paprika?

 Paprika is a spice made from dried and ground red peppers.
-Most commercial paprika comes from Hungary and has a variety of sweetness and heat levels; however, there are three basic types of paprika.
+Most commercial paprika comes from Hungary and ranges in sweetness and heat; however, there are three basic types of paprika.

-Sweet Paprika – is the most common type and the one most commercial brands fall into.
+Sweet Paprika: The most common type and the one most commercial brands fall into.
 This is the type that you need for this recipe.
 However, I encourage purchasing from a reputable spice company for the greatest flavor.

-Smoked Paprika – this paprika usually comes from Spain, but there are exceptions to that rule.
-It is made from peppers that are dried and smoked over fires.
+Smoked Paprika: This paprika usually comes from Spain; there are exceptions, though.
+It is made from dried, smoked peppers.
 It is traditionally used in making Chorizo Sausage.

 More Chicken Recipes